 These aromatic leaves have a faint cinnamon fragrance and are browned in oil to release their flavour.
 They are used to flavour curries and rice, and can be used dried and ground in spice mixes.

 Mace is ground to a powder and goes well with biryanis, pickles and red meat curries.

-Mango powder amchur
+Mango powder amchoor

-This is a sour and tangy spice, which is used as a souring agent and acts as a thickener.
+This is a sour and tangy spice which is used as a souring agent and also acts as a thickener.

 Nigella seeds kalonji